Charles-Kelly-Code-Computerlove/dev-pre-screening-01/README.md

-# Code Computerlove
+# Code Computerlove pre-screening exercise 1

 This is a simple project that asks the user for their name and then tells them their fortune.

 Please extend the functionality:

-1. Show the user the fortune from the day of their birthday.
+1. Show the user the fortune on the day they were born.

 E.G.
 ```